 Description of Data

 Rivero-Arias et al reported that, of the 1,283 patients who had a stroke within the Oxford vascular study (OXVASc) cohort, 24.8% (319 / 1,283) were dead within 24 months.
 Of those who survived, mRS scores following the stroke was graded according to the modified Rankin Scale (mRS) 24 months after the event in 425 patients.
-For simplicity this 24 month state is assumed to be the patient’s long-term, and the patients for whom mRS outcomes were reported were assumed to be representative of those for whom the data were not collected.
+For simplicity this 24 month state is assumed to be the patient’s long-term condition, and the patients for whom mRS outcomes were reported were assumed to be representative of those for whom the data were not collected.
 The ordinary least squares (OLS) based mean estimates for the utility associated with each state, combined with the standard deviations around these mean estimates, were also reported.
 For convenience these values are reproduced in Table 2 below